navarral/serdif/phase-2/README.md

 This process designs an initial visual tool to grant meaningful access to domain experts.
 Run the following commands to install the necessary python libraries and deploy the SERDIF-UI:

-`venv/bin/python3 app.py `

-If the previous command does not work for you please use the following:

-`source venv/bin/activate`

 `pip install -r requirements.txt`

 `python app.py`